Faces of CMT

-We spent almost a month in the NICU there where we found out that James has bilateral vocal chord paralysis, hypotonia and is unable to suck or swallow.
-Because of all of this, James received his tracheostomy and gastronomy tube surgeries within the first few weeks of his life.
+We didn’t know anything was wrong until the day James was born.
+He was born unable to breathe and was immediately intubated.
+We spent almost a month in the NICU at Children’s Hospital of Orange County where we found out that James has bilateral vocal cord paralysis, hypotonia and many other challenges.
+Because of all of this, James received his tracheostomy and gastrostomy tube surgeries within the first few weeks of his life.
 We had every test ran, and yet the doctors still couldn’t tell us what was causing all of this and we were discharged from the hospital.

 Two weeks after being discharged, we received a call from our geneticist who let us know she had found our answer.
 James has an extremely rare genetic mutation of the CNTNAP1 gene.